 Wireless Internet Access

-Wireless access to the internet by attorneys and their staff is available from all district and bankruptcy courtrooms in Kansas City and Springfield.
+Wireless access to the internet by attorneys and their staff is available from all district and bankruptcy courtrooms in Kansas City, Springfield and Jefferson City.
 Access is made available at the discretion of the presiding judge in each case.
 A request must be made to the appropriate courtroom deputy prior to the court event to seek judicial approval and request a login and password from the court IT department.
 The login and password will be valid for the duration of that court hearing only.

 Counsel must ensure their system has wireless capability.
 The court will not provide any equipment nor will it delay any proceedings due to technical difficulties or failures.

 The usual security cautions and concerns regarding e-mail attachments and downloaded material apply.
 Any internet access obtained in the courtroom must be in support of the court case or business at hand.
 Sound and photo/photo recording features of your equipment must be turned off while in court.